xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * Back to Basics: Revisiting REINFORCE Style Optimization for Learning from Human Feedback in LLMs
 * Generalized Preference Optimization: A Unified Approach to Offline Alignment
 * Social Reward: Evaluating and Enhancing Generative AI through Million-User Feedback from an Online Creative Community
+* Nash Learning from Human Feedback
+* Human Alignment of Large Language Models through Online Preference Optimisation
+* Generalized Preference Optimization: A Unified Approach to Offline Alignment
+* Active Preference Learning for Large Language Models
+* Token-level Direct Preference Optimization
+* Dense Reward for Free in Reinforcement Learning from Human Feedback
+* RLVF: Learning from Verbal Feedback without Overgeneralization
+* Coactive Learning for Large Language Models using Implicit User Feedback
+* BRAIn: Bayesian Reward-conditioned Amortized Inference for natural language generation from feedback

+## Understanding and Comparative Analysis

+* A Mechanistic Understanding of Alignment Algorithms: A Case Study on DPO and Toxicity
+* Is DPO Superior to PPO for LLM Alignment?
+A Comprehensive Study
+* Understanding the Learning Dynamics of Alignment with Human Feedback
+* Fundamental Limitations of Alignment in Large Language Models
+* Long Is More for Alignment: A Simple but Tough-to-Beat Baseline for Instruction Fine-Tuning
+* Reward Model Learning vs. Direct Policy Optimization: A Comparative Analysis of Learning from Human Preferences
+* Iterative Preference Learning from Human Feedback: Bridging Theory and Practice for RLHF under KL-constraint
+* Preference Fine-Tuning of LLMs Should Leverage Suboptimal, On-Policy Data

+## Related Problem of Human Alignment
+### Efficiency of Alignment
+* Decoding-time Realignment of Language Models
+* Towards Efficient Exact Optimization of Language Model Alignment
+* Linear Alignment: A Closed-form Solution for Aligning Human Preferences without Tuning and Feedback
+* Feedback Efficient Online Fine-Tuning of Diffusion Models

+### RLAIF
+* Self-Alignment of Large Language Models via Monopolylogue-based Social Scene Simulation
+* RLAIF: Scaling Reinforcement Learning from Human Feedback with AI Feedback
+* ULTRAFEEDBACK: Boosting Language Models with Scaled AI Feedback
+* RLAIF vs. RLHF: Scaling Reinforcement Learning from Human Feedback with AI Feedback

+### Diverse and Changing Preferences
+* AI Alignment with Changing and Influenceable Reward Functions
+* Rewards-in-Context: Multi-objective Alignment of Foundation Models with Dynamic Preference Adjustment
+* Position: Social Choice Should Guide AI Alignment in Dealing with Diverse Human Feedback
+* MaxMin-RLHF: Alignment with Diverse Human Preferences
+* Position: A Roadmap to Pluralistic Alignment
+* Provably Robust DPO: Aligning Language Models with Noisy Feedback

 ### Security

 * Visual Adversarial Examples Jailbreak Aligned Large Language Models, AAAI 2024, Oral
+* Assessing the Brittleness of Safety Alignment via Pruning and Low-Rank Modifications

 ## Evaluation